Presumptive Democrat presidential nominee Joe Biden released his compulsory plan for helping American blacks– should he win the November election.

 Finally, Biden’s use of “lift every voice” is troubling.

-Most Americans are unaware that “Lift Every Voice and Sing” is recognized by blacks as the Negro/black national anthem.
-Written by James Weldon Johnson, it was originally a poem set to music and performed at a memorial celebration for Abraham Lincoln.
-It was written during a difficult time for blacks in our country’s history.
+Most Americans are unaware that “Lift Every Voice and Sing” is the Negro/black national anthem.
+Written by James Weldon Johnson, it was initially a poem set to music and performed at a memorial celebration for Abraham Lincoln.
+Johnson wrote this during a difficult time for blacks in our country’s history.
 Johnson’s words remind blacks to have faith in and dependence on God.
 Despite their longsuffering history, blacks (Negroes) looked forward to liberation and acceptance in America.
 The song is about hope, perseverance, and freedom – not dependence on government.

 Biden is pandering to blacks.
 He desperately needs the black vote to win come November.